markusressel/gopass-chrome-importer/README.md

 ## Determining the secret file path

-1. Since not only website passwords are stored in chrome secrets are are divided into categories which are later used as subfolders when creating the actual secret in gopass.
+1. Since not only website passwords are stored in chrome secrets are are divided into categories which are later used as subfolders when creating the actual secrets in gopass.
-2. Next the url is simplified based on the category to provide an easy to understand secret name.
+2. Next the url is simplified based on the category to provide a human readable name for the secret.
 3. To improve usability with the gopass chrome and firefox plugin the username is used as the file name of the secret.

 * `website`
   * url are stripped down to only contain the domain (and all subdomains) f.ex. `/import/website/`
 * `ip`
-  * since saved passwords based on IPs can be duplicates based on the network your in these passwords are sorted into their own category and the url is stripped to only contain the IP (v4)
+  * since saved passwords based on IPs can be duplicates based on the network you are in these passwords are sorted into their own category and the url is stripped to only contain the IP (v4)
   * IPv6 is currently not detected and would be handled as website
 * `android`